medy-io/KeepOrMullMTG/README.md

 ### Goal

-This twitter bots purpose is to fetch combo deck data from Modern, Legacy and Vintage and post 7 card hand image with deck name, play/draw info, and a link to the deck list.
+This twitter bots purpose is to fetch Magic: the gathering combo deck data from Modern, Legacy and Vintage and post 7 card hand images with a deck name, play/draw info, and a link to the deck list.

 ### Data Fetching